 Despite all your efforts to avoid the issue, you’ve found bed bugs in your luggage after a trip.
 The best thing to do to avoid the issue getting even worse is to call a professional for help.
 Bed bugs can spread without you noticing, which is why it’s essential to enlist help as soon as possible.
-The experts at Connor’s Termite & Pest Control know how to treat your home for bed bugs promptly and effectively.
+The experts at Ehrlich Pest Control, formerly Connor’s know how to treat your home for bed bugs promptly and effectively.
 They also can help you learn how to prevent bed bugs while traveling for future trips.
-Contact us today to learn more!Back to Bed Bug Exterminators – Control – Removal
+Contact us today to learn more!Back to Bed Bug Exterminators, Control & Removal

 How to Prevent Bed Bugs While Traveling in Virginia